Locations:

 How do I take care of myself?

-While there isn’t a cure for carcinomatosis, there are things you can do to maintain quality of life:
+There are things you can do to maintain your quality of life if you’re living with carcinomatosis:

 • Let your loved ones know what you need.
-Many times, your family and friends want to help but don’t know what’s appropriate or what you’d like.
-You might appreciate having someone run errands, make family meals or simply spend time with you.
+Many times, family and friends want to help but don’t know what you need.
+You might appreciate having someone run errands, make meals or simply spend time with you.

 A note from Cleveland Clinic

 For many people, carcinomatosis marks the final steps in their cancer journey.
-For others, being diagnosed with carcinomatosis is their first notice they’ve had cancer.
-Unfortunately, being diagnosed with carcinomatosis means your cancer can’t be cured.
-There is, however, hope for living well with cancer for as long as you’re able.
-There’re treatments to ease your symptoms — and, in some cases — give you a bit more time.
-If you have carcinomatosis, your healthcare provider can talk to you about treatments and programs to help you make the most of your health and your time.
+But there’s still hope for living well with cancer for as long as you’re able.
+There are treatments to help ease your symptoms and — in some cases — give you a bit more time.
+If you have carcinomatosis, your healthcare provider can talk to you about options available to help you make the most of your health and time.

 Medically Reviewed